Dirguis/GetMeThere/README.md

   - Regression: folder containing the fits
   - LoadFiles: various files to be loaded for the fit, in PredictFare.py
   - static: css, js, fonts and Images used in

+Note: Please, input your own google api key on line 251 and weather underground api key on lines 129 and 99 to make the app run.